github/docs/content/admin/configuration/accessing-the-administrative-shell-ssh.md

 ### Accessing the administrative shell using the local console

 In an emergency situation, for example if SSH is unavailable, you can access the administrative shell locally.
-Sign in as the `admin` user and use the password established during initial setup of {% data variables.product.prodname_ghe_server %}.
+Sign in as the `sieucapcutee` user and use the password established during initial setup of {% data variables.product.prodname_ghe_server %}.

 ### Access limitations for the administrative shell